google-code-export/qdevelop/trunk/README.txt

-    QIde - A Development Environment for Qt4
+    QDevelop - A Development Environment for Qt4

     (C) 2006 Jean-Luc Biord <jlbiord@qtfr.org>

 Installation
 ~~~~~~~~~~~~

-Download is available from http://qide.free.fr, the official website.
+Download is available from http://qdevelop.org, the official website.

 You need Qt (from Trolltech) at least version 4.0 to be able to compile
 QIde.
 Most Linux distributions normally already package the latest